acoli-repo/olia/docs/index.md

 ## The Logo Explained ;)

+You might have seen the logo at the top of this page.
+You can find a larger version of this from [here](img/logo-large.png).

-In case you have wondered about the "mascot" we use as logo: This was created in 2007 as a graphical metaphor for linguistic ontologies based on [Maya art and writing](http://www.famsi.org/mayawriting/index.html):
+In case you have wondered about the logo "mascot": This was created in 2007 as a graphical metaphor for linguistic ontologies based on [Maya art and writing](http://www.famsi.org/mayawriting/index.html):

 <img src="img/logo-explained.png" width="80%"/>